CodeYourFuture/CYF-Group-Projects/readme.md

 ### Server-less projects

-These projects can be completed without waiting for students to learn about Node/DB.
+These projects can be completed without waiting for students to learn about React, Node or DB.

 - [Restaurant Website](restaurant-website/readme.md) - Implement a design mockup in HTML/CSS.
 - [Luxury Vehicles Website](luxury-vehicles-website/readme.md) - Implement a design mockup in HTML/CSS.
 - [Fashion Website](fashion-website/readme.md) - Implement a design mockup in HTML/CSS.
 - [Museum Website](museum-website/readme.md) - Implement a design mockup in HTML/CSS.

+### React-only projects

+These projects are designed to reinforce basic React skills and do not require knowledge of Node or DB.

+- [Payments](payments/readme.md) - Make payments and track your balance with multiple currencies.

 ### Express/MongoDB projects